Our Top Ten Tips on Passing 1st time

 There are lots of myths about examiners and test results, well all you need to think is the examiner is just a normal person doing their job.
 They on average see 35 pupils a week.
 To be honest they are not interested whether you pass or fail it makes no difference to them, they still get paid the same.
 It is important not to be intimidated by the examiner, so for example if you didn’t hear an instruction just ask for them to repeat it.

 If you can get private practice this can be a great advantage.
-It is however important to take small steps when going out with family or friends, you must remember they are not as experienced as your instructor and this will take time for them to get confidence in your ability.
+It is however important to take small steps when going out with family or friends, you must remember they are not as experienced as your instructor and it will take time for them to get confidence in your ability.